Key takeaways:

 Unfortunately, if you might have COVID, you’ll experience nasal trauma in the form of a nasal swab for COVID testing.
 A nosebleed is the most common complication of nasal swabs — whether or not you have COVID.

-But if you do have COVID, your chances of a nosebleed after your swab are even higher.
-That’s because your nose is already inflamed from the virus.
+Your chances of a nosebleed after your COVID swab are higher since your nose is already inflamed from the virus.

 Yes, vaccines can lead to a nosebleed, but this is extremely rare.